irsat000/CAI-Tools/README.md

 # How to
 For conversation and character data, navigate to a conversation pages.
 You can choose any conversation from histories page.
-For history data, navigate to "View Chat Histories".
+For Memory Manager, it's one of the options in conversation page For history data, navigate to "View Chat Histories".

 Click on CAI Tools button on top right corner to open the menu.
 You will see all the features in there.